hongweikang/dotfiles-1/README.md

 Thank you to Turtle, Steffan and Haydn putting this together as a part of their hackweek project.
 Thanks to all mopub engineers that have contributed their configs.

-Also, thank you countless existing dotfile repos from which scripts were modified and design was inspired.
+Also, thank you to countless existing dotfile repos from which scripts were modified and design was inspired.